wan-yang/covid_voc_study/README.md

 ### reference
 Wan Yang & Jeffrey Shaman, Epidemiological characteristics of three SARS-CoV-2 variants of concern and implications for future COVID-19 pandemic outcomes. medRxiv, 2021.2005.2019.21257476 (2021). https://www.medrxiv.org/content/10.1101/2021.05.19.21257476v1

+Wan Yang & Jeffrey Shaman, Development of a model-inference system for estimating epidemiological characteristics of SARS-CoV-2 variants of concern